May 30, 2004

 Still, even the best-loved act can go the way of "Who Wants to Be a Millionaire" with too-frequent repetition.
 To that end, Walken's agents at International Creative Management, Toni Howard and Risa Shapiro, claim he will be much scarcer in the future.
 "We're trying to be more selective," Howard says.

 In reality, Walken already has four more films in the can.
 Most movie stars pride themselves on their astute role choices almost as much as they do on their acting chops.
 No one wants to be Burt Reynolds turning down "Terms of Endearment" for "Stroker Ace."
-But Walken happily admits that he has no judgment, so he has chosen a throw-everything-against-the-wall-and-sees-what-sticks approach to his career.
+But Walken happily admits that he has no judgment, so he has chosen a throw-everything-against-the-wall-and-se

 "I'm a terrible analyzer of what will be good," he says.
 "Whatever I think the outcome is going to be, I'm always wrong."